-With nearly $450 million — and counting — in campaign coffers, California’s dueling sports betting propositions already combine as the most expensive ballot questions in the history of American politics.
+With more than $458 million — and counting — in campaign coffers, California’s dueling sports betting propositions already combine as the most expensive ballot questions in the history of American politics.

 Two California sports betting propositions will appear on the Nov.
 8 General Election ballot.

 California sports betting propositions ‘well worth the cost’